MrCocoaCat/MyDocument/Net/ovs-man/ovs-action.md

        In OpenFlow 1.1 and later, consistency rules allow these  actions  only in a flow that matches only packets that contain an IPv4 or IPv6 header (or following an action that adds such a  header).
-See  ``Inconsisten‐ cies’’, above, for more information.
+See "Inconsisten‐ cies’’, above, for more information.

        Conformance: